 - Default ISO 18562 testing on devices may not capture all degradation processes.
 Once degradation occurs, it is an ongoing process over the remaining lifetime of the device that could generate VOCs and/or PE-PUR foam PM.
 Testing of a device per ISO 18562 only captures a "snapshot" of device performance during degradation, and it may not be known whether there will be maxima in concentration of hazards (i.e., VOCs or particulates) over time or whether the degradation reaction will behave asymptotically. - a.
 As discussed above in Section II.A., Respironics has considered this limitation and has addressed it through further testing and analyses per ISO 10993-1: 2018 and US FDA guidance (2020).
 Testing was performed on Used devices with differing amounts of patient usage and observed visual foam degradation/volume reduction, and on Lab-Aged foam that has been intentionally degraded to different degrees.
-Therefore, multiple "snapshots"

-of potential patient exposure can be captured as a function of device degradation to determine if a patient health risk may exist during the degradation process.
+Therefore, multiple "snapshots" of potential patient exposure can be captured as a function of device degradation to determine if a patient health risk may exist during the degradation process.
 Differences may exist in how the Lab-Aged PE-PUR foam degrades compared to the Used foam over the lifetime use of the device, and these differences were considered in the toxicological risk assessments performed to date.

 - 2. ISO 18562-2 testing of devices quantifies the concentration of respirable particulate based only on their size range (0.2 to 10 μ m in diameter) but does not measure non-respirable particles greater than 10 μ m. - a.
-As discussed above in Section II.A., Respironics has considered this limitation and is addressing it through consultation with third-party subject matter experts, custom testing and application of conservative assumptions, including the assumption for third-party risk assessments completed on devices containing only Type A foam that all foam in the device could become degraded and contact the patient.
+As discussed above in Section II.A., Respironics has considered this limitation and is addressing it through consultation with third-party subject matter experts, custom testing, and application of conservative assumptions, including the assumption for third-party risk assessments completed on devices containing only Type A foam that all foam in the device could become degraded and contact the patient.
 This assumption is known to be conservative and protective since visual inspection of 60,847 first-generation DreamStation devices has identified a limited amount (2%) of significant visual foam degradation/volume reduction, and foam was still present in all of those devices (See Section V.A.).
-Similarly, an inspection of 2,923 Used System One devices from Japan, India, and Brazil identified significant visual foam degradation/volume reduction in a limited number of devices (8%), with the majority of foam present even in those devices with significant visual foam degradation/volume reduction (See Section V.C.).
-Note that the prevalence of visual degradation reported here for System One has certain limitations including that the foam was imaged after physical removal from the device and this handling may have contributed to further foam visual degradation, and the analyzed devices may not be representative of the global population of devices. - 3.
+Similarly, an inspection of 2,923 Used System One devices identified significant visual foam degradation/volume reduction in a limited number of devices (8%), with the majority of foam present even in those devices with significant visual foam degradation/volume reduction (See Section V.C.). - 3.
 ISO 18562-2 does not characterize the chemicals present in particles detected and therefore the thresholds for this standard (based only on particle size) may not necessarily protect against the toxicity of degraded PE-PUR particulate and its associated compounds.
 As such, passing an ISO 18562-2 test may not indicate 'no health risk' of PE-PUR foam particulates being emitted from the device. - a.
 As discussed above in Section II.A., Respironics has considered this limitation and is addressing it through chemical characterization and toxicological risk characterization of PE-PUR foam in accordance with ISO 10993-18 and -17 (for example, see Section V.A.).
 This approach allows for protective toxicological thresholds to be applied for risk assessment of identified degradant PE-PUR products and PE-PUR foam formulation components.